Nitrokey/nethsm/docs/clustering.md

 Be aware of the following, temporary limitations:

-- if a cluster is lost (quorum is lost), the only means of recovery is factory-reset + restore.
+- If a cluster is lost (quorum is lost), the only means of recovery is factory-reset + restore.
 Make sure to back up often.
-Future releases will include means to recover from on-disk data ;
+Future releases will include means to recover from on-disk data.
+- Active/passive setup to support two-nodes cluster, either by utilizing etcd Learner or Mirror.
 - system time between nodes must be manually synchronized for now.
 Future release may include automatic clock sync.